universal-meaning-map/ipld-mindmap-old-readme/README.md

 # IPLD Mindmap

 ## Context
 We're in a personal contest to understand and try to change how do we organize our own information, and how it relates to others.
+The full explanation of why and how is something we're working on.

-Since the scope of the project is inmense, we're going to tackle small projects to get insight, while creating new tools to relate to information.
+Since the scope of the project is inmense, we're going to tackle small projects to get insight, while creating new tools to allow new ways to relate to information.

 This is the first "project" we try to tackle.
-While creating a tool is the main goal, we also want to explore working frameworks and diferent documentation praxis.
+While creating a tool is the main goal, is likley that we will also be exploring  working frameworks and different documentation praxis.

+Documentation is important to us, because we are looking to solve problems in the best way possible, so if the logic behind is not good enough, we want to know.
+And probably you can help!

+:)

 ## Mindmap
 We like the idea of mindmap, a tool that allows to organize information in the way that your brain works and not in a simplified way restricted by a user interface or a data structure.

-In the wikpedia entry says that mindmaps are hierachial and around a single concept.
+[The wikpedia entry](https://en.wikipedia.org/wiki/Mind_map) says that mindmaps are hierachial and around a single concept.
 We don't care about that.

 ## Original specs

-- [ ] Create a tool that would allow to represent what you could do in an analog mindmap in a digital format.
+- [ ] Create a tool that would allow to represent what you could do in a analog mindmap, but in a digital format.
 - [ ] The priority is to design the proper data structure.
     - [ ] It needs to work on a global domain.
 This means that two different mindmaps pointing to the same concept should converge if put together
     - [ ] Extending IPLD